JPWDEN/jumpcloud/README.md

 `{"password":"angryMonkey","id":1}`

 - `/hash/{ID}` responds to the caller with the ID number if it has been less than 5 seconds since the hash was initiated.
-If more than 5 seconds have passed, the endpoint will respond with the SHA512 hashed password encoded in Base64.
+If more than 5 seconds have passed, the endpoint will respond with the SHA512 hashed password encoded in Base64.<br>

-Request:  `curl -v localhost:8080/hash/2`
+Request:  `curl -v localhost:8080/hash/2`<br>
 Response with less than 5 seconds elapsed time since /hash was called:
-`2`
+`2`<br>
 Response with 5 seconds or more of elapsed time since /has was called:
 `ZEHhWB65gUlzdVwtDQArEyx+KVLzp/aTaRaPlBzYRIFj6vjFdqEb0Q5B8zVKCZ0vKbZPZklJz0Fd7su2A+gf7Q==`

 - `/stats` takes no parameters and responds in JSON format with an object containing the total number of *successful* hash requests and the average response time of those requests.
-Average is measured in microseconds.
+Average is measured in microseconds.<br>

-Request:  `curl localhost:8080/stats`
+Request:  `curl localhost:8080/stats`<br>
 Response:
 `{"total":2,"average":73}`

 - `/shutdown` initiates a graceful shutdown of the server.
-This includes blocking the processing of any subsequent calls to the other endpoints, and a 5-second grace period for all endpoints to finish responding.
+This includes blocking the processing of any subsequent calls to the other endpoints, and a 5-second grace period for all endpoints to finish responding.<br>

-Request: `curl localhost:8080/shutdown`
+Request: `curl localhost:8080/shutdown`<br>
 Response:
 `Shutting service down`